Edit Page

 Authorizers

-# see https://restheart.org/docs/security/authorization#file-acl-authorizer
+# See https://restheart.org/docs/security/authorization#file-acl-authorizer

 fileAclAuthorizer: